 Go to the hospital emergency room immediately.
 On your way, apply ice to the jaw to help control the swelling.

-For More Information our Emergency Dentistry Services in South Surrey / White Rock BC Call Us Immediately
+Contact Emergency Dentistry Services in South Surrey / White Rock BC

 We are a South Surrey and White Rock emergency dental practice.
 Call us at 604-536-6711 to receive valuable information and to be seen quickly.